selimanac/defold-sublime-text/README.md

 This package includes support for Defold Lua API annotations that enhance code completion, hover documentation, and other LSP features when editing Defold script files.

+Annotations are provided by [astrochili's defold-annotations](https://github.com/astrochili/defold-annotations) project.
+Special thanks to [@astrochili](https://github.com/astrochili) for creating and maintaining this excellent resource.

 ### Features:
 - Automatic download and setup of Defold API annotations
 - Integration with LSP-lua package